iii) Elements of GCP and Compliance

 - Appropriate analyses of cost-effectiveness of efforts,

-As research participants often do not have a full understanding of the protocol or the elements of informed consent (Sugarman et al.1998).
-The Informed Consent process will be more directly enhanced by several initiatives: There will be broad implementation the Teach Back method with the investigative teams and Patient and Clinical Interactions Resources (PCIR) staff.
-The "Teach Back" method (Schillinger et. al., 2003), endorsed by numerous health literacy initiatives, involves educating staff to ask healthcare recipients to teach back to the health care worker the information, concepts and directions that the healthcare worker has attempted to convey to the patient.
+As research participants often do not have a full understanding of the protocol or the elements of informed consent (Sugarman et al.1998), investigators are instructed during the Informed Consent Tutorial to use the Teach Back method when conducting the informed consent discussion.
+The "Teach Back" method (Schillinger et. al., 2003), endorsed by numerous health literacy initiatives, involves educating staff to ask healthcare recipients to teach back to the health care worker the concepts and directions that the healthcare worker has attempted to convey to the patient.
 In the clinical research setting, Teach Back involves asking research participants to "teach back" information over and above that imparted in routine healthcare, and for the research team to assess comprehension and retention of protocol requirements, adverse event information, risks and benefits, and the subject's rights described in the Informed Consent process.
-Teach Back principles will be emphasized through Nursing education, GCP training, and in Protection of Human Subjects Training for all staff.
-Processes to capture the conduct and results of Teach Back encounters are currently under development for assessment purposes; the results will be used to improve the education of the research team and to enhance the Informed Consent process.
+Teach Back principles are also emphasized through Nursing education, GCP training, and in Protection of Human Subjects Training for all staff.

 - Documentation of the appropriate inclusion/exclusion criteria is required of investigators using an Enrollment Note in the medical record, per published Institutional Review Board procedures.
-The electronic clinical research system upgrade will afford creation of customized Case Report Forms, including detailed inclusion/exclusion checklists.
-This capability, combined with appropriate policies from the IRB and Medical Staff Executive Committee, and IRB approved template language will enhance compliance with these standards.
-The clinical research database has the functionality to assist in monitoring the proper implementation and documentation of inclusion/exclusion criteria as well.
+The iRIS system affords creation of detailed inclusion/exclusion checklists.
+This capability, combined with appropriate policies from the IRB and Medical Staff Executive Committee, and IRB-approved template language, enhances compliance with these standards.
+Internal monitoring and periodic audits are quality assurance activities to assure the proper implementation and documentation of inclusion/exclusion criteria.

-- A CRSO staff member, the IND Specialist
+- A CRSO staff member, the Clinical Research Specialist, has specific experience relevant to IND/IDE applications

 - A Program of IND Assistance (PIA) website, providing links to all the services listed below.